Aman945234/py_code/README.md

 print("Hello world") hi hi hi

 ugjnh aman is a good boy

+wish you where here